jnk0le/random/pipeline cycle test/README.md

 all multiplications and multiply accumulates have 1 additional cycle of result latency

+all multiplications and multiply accumulates can't consume `ldr` result from previous cycle (everything else works normally as late alu consumption)

+accumulate dependency is consumed cycle later in another stage after the late alu (so it can consume `ldrb` result from previous cycle)

 ### loads

 word loads can be consumed by late ALU in next cycle, except instructions that consume one of the operands in early ALU,